 I do not own a TV.
 I have a laptop, and it does everything.
 Maybe in the future, I'll have a phone that takes place of the laptop, connecting to a KVM (keyboard, monitor (video), and mouse).
 The point is to simplify your life, you don't need multiple devices, each with its own operating system.
 As part of this practice of simplification, I use torrents.
-Hopefully the following guide will help you, otherwise give a shout.

 I search for the term torrents on google, and this is the top search result:

 Glancing through the article, it is accurate.
-I'll give my quick review of torrenting, as I use it.

 First, I want to give some background on my usage.
 You can skip this paragraph if you want.
 I have an old laptop and still use Windows XP as my main system.
 I use a web browser that is still being updated for XP.
 Eventually I'll start using Linux instead.
 Sure, I'll be in the minority and won't have access to whatever isn't available on Linux, but my needs are simple.
 I can't stomach Windows 8 or 10.
 I used to be into customizing/modifying Windows 98, XP and finally 7.
 Each iteration got more complex, adding an incredible amount of shit.
 So while it may all work fine in the background, and you will never know it if you don't look under the hood, I care about these things.
 I want a simple operating system.